The Emerging Markets Portfolio seeks long-term capital appreciation.

 The Emerging Markets Portfolio is an international fund.
 The Portfolio generally invests in equity securities of companies organized in, having a majority of their assets in, or deriving a majority of their operating income from, emerging countries.
 Equity securities include, but are not limited to, common stocks, preferred stocks, convertible securities, certain nontraditional equity securities, and warrants.
 To the extent that this Portfolio invests in convertible debt securities, those securities will be purchased on the basis of their equity characteristics, and ratings of those securities, if any, will not be an important factor in their selection.

-Under normal circumstances, the Portfolio will invest at least 80% of its net assets in investments of emerging market issuers (80% Policy).
+Under normal circumstances, the Portfolio will invest at least 80% of its net assets, plus any borrowings for investment purposes, in investments of emerging market issuers (80% Policy).
 The Portfolio's 80% Policy may be changed without shareholder approval.
 However, shareholders will be given notice at least 60 days prior to any such change.
 Under normal circumstances, the Portfolio will invest at least 40% of its total assets in securities of non-U.S. issuers.
 This policy is in addition to the 80% Policy.

 The Portfolio considers an "emerging country" to be any country that is generally recognized to be an emerging or developing country by the international financial community, including the World Bank and the International Finance Corporation, as well as countries that are classified by the United Nations as developing.
 In addition, any country that is included in the International Finance Corporation Free Index or MSCI Emerging Markets Index will be considered to be an "emerging country."
 There are more than 130 countries that are generally considered to be emerging or developing countries by the international financial community, approximately 40 of which currently have stock markets.
 Almost every nation in the world is included within this group of developing or emerging countries except the United States, Canada, Japan, Australia, New Zealand, and nations located in Western Europe.